British Insects: the Genera of Lepidoptera-Noctuidae |

 Wingspan 19–23 mm.
+Head, collar and centre of thorax brown, sides and back of thorax pale, the abdomen coloured like the hindwings.
 Forewings rosy, creamy grey; rosy marked or tinged; complexly patterned; the patterning well marked; reniform defined; orbicular undefined; claviform undefined.
 Hindwings pale, dingy fuscous, or whitish brownish; plain; with a clear discal mark; without transverse lines; exhibiting vein 5.
 Vein 5 of the hindwings weak; arising nearer to vein 6 than to vein 4.
 Thorax slightly crested (posteriorly).
 Middle tibiae without spines.
 Posterior tibiae without spines; with appressed scales.
 Abdomen basally crested.

 Living adults found June and July.